 Note: The term phenology in the data set title refers to the seasonal phenomenon of the freezing and thawing of lake and river ice.

 Access to the Global Lake and River Ice Phenology Database data set is unrestricted, but users are encouraged to register for the data.
+To do so, go to the Global Lake and River Ice Phenology Database data set landing page and click on the "Subscribe" button.
 Registered users will automatically receive e-mail notification about any product changes.